clulab/tomcat-text/wiki/Replaying_Metadata.md

-# Replaying Metadata
+# Metadata Reprocessing on the Message Bus

-Metadata recorded during testbed runs can be reprocessed using the Dialog Agent at any time.
-This is accomplished by running the Dialog Agent on the Message Bus and then using the elkless_replayer script to publish the metadata to the Message Bus.
+Metadata recorded during testbed runs can be reprocessed at any time.
+One way of doing this is by running the Dialog Agent on the Message Bus and then using the elkless_replayer script to publish the metadata to the Message Bus.
 The Dialog Agent will then process the data as if it was running on the testbed.

-### Preparation
+## Preparation

 Clone the tomcat and tomcat-text repos if you don't already have them: